How the nature website scaled its business with 6-second mobile preroll ads and A/B testing

 Less is more

 Roaring Earth observed that shorter ads, fewer ads, or the absence of ads didn’t necessarily mean less revenue because they helped users stay longer on the site.
 “We’ve found that with shorter ads, you often get lower CPMs.
 But you also get an extended user experience.
-For us, we’re almost making the revenue back in additional views,” said Renner.
+For us, we’re making the revenue back in additional views,” said Renner.

 And in many cases, CPMs actually increased with shorter ads.
 By keeping ad loads “light and clean,” Roaring Earth has found that, in fact, “advertisers are rewarding us.
 They recognize higher viewership with higher CPMs.”